onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 law #1: accountability shall scale with consequentiality

 law #2: subsidiarity?
-law #3: cooperation? non-coercive expansion of self? law #4: all evils are due to lack of knowledge and knowledge is created by seeking good explanations law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 law # : the truth consists of hard to vary assertions about reality
+law #3: cooperation? non-coercive expansion of self? seduction & persuasion over/instead of coersion law #4: all evils are due to lack of knowledge and knowledge is created by seeking good explanations law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 law # : the truth consists of hard to vary assertions about reality